 Nurse practitioners and general physicians are available for the assessment, monitoring, and treatment of ongoing or chronic conditions--to the extent to which the clinicians are trained, and as long as it remains in the best interest of the students.
 More complex conditions may require the consultation of, or the referral to, an off-campus specialist.
 Off campus treatment and evaluation is the financial responsibility of the student.
 Coordinated care with the outside clinicians can help keep expenses to a minimum.

-Immunizations are available to the Student Health and Wellness Center for hepatitis A & B, measles (necessary for admission to the university), mumps, rubella, diphtheria/tetanus, influenza, chicken pox and other vaccines.
+Immunizations are available to the Student Health and Wellness Center for hepatitis B, measles, mumps, rubella, diphtheria/tetanus, influenza, chicken pox and other vaccines.

 The lab at the Student Health and Wellness Center is licensed by the federal government as a moderate complexity lab.
 For most common medical problems, we perform rapid tests, which enable clinicians to use the results right at the time of the patient visit.
 For less frequently required or more complex tests, samples are sent to reference labs at least daily.
 The time when results will be available depends upon the tests ordered.
 Contracts with the reference labs reduce the costs of testing, and enable us to charge less than standard fees.
 Except in unusual circumstances, charges are put on the student account, and the students with insurance submit the claim themselves.

 Sexual health problems of men may include concerns about sexuality, diagnosis and treatment of sexually transmitted infections, urinary tract infections and prostate conditions.
-Men need to be as concerned about their sexual organs as women.
 We encourage male students to do regular monthly self-exams of their testicles to check for abnormalities or lumps that may indicate a serious condition.
 Testicular cancer occurs most commonly in young men, so regular self-exam and early detection is critical.
-You may request to be scheduled with either a female or male practitioner if you have a preference.
-For information on free services, see CCare.

 Many nonprescription medications and supplies are available to students without an appointment.
 These include common pain relievers, vitamins, bandages, thermometers, vaginal preparations, cold remedies, etc. Charges are referred to the students' SOU accounts.